masupert/BeyondTheTorchlight/Creature Creation.md

 - Dragon
 - Elemental
 - Fey - Fiend - Giant - Humanoid - Monstrosity - Ooze - Plant - Undead

+The creatures are all called Wyndid, or Wyns.
+Come from the Wynvald